Life After Bankruptcy

 Again: NEVER buy anything on a credit card until you already have the money to pay for it.
 Period.

 The same thing applies to buying a car.
 Sometimes a car loan is necessary, but you should avoid car loans for the same reason as credit card balances - cars drop in value after purchase, "like a rock."
 Interest just makes a car more expensive.
 Start making a car payment to yourself, and then in a few years, buy your next car with cash.

 A loan to buy a house is usually necessary, since most of us don't have enough cash to buy a house outright.
 But, houses (normally) go up in value, and even though interest also makes the house more expensive, the (normal) increase in house value makes it a worthwhile investment.

 Here's how this works.
 Say you need to buy groceries.
 Figure out by looking at your main bank account, and your budget, how much money you have available to spend on groceries.
 Then go to the store and buy that much, or less (NOT MORE), on the credit card.

 Then, as soon as you get back home, transfer the money from your main account to the credit card sinking account.
-With a "smart" phone, you can even do this before you leave the store.
+With your phone, you can even do this before you leave the store.